Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on March 1, 2021

-Perimenopause is the beginning stages of menopause.
-Perimenopause is the time when women’s reproductive hormones first start to change.
-Women continue to have periods during perimenopause, but they start to become irregular.
-In contrast, menopause is the final period a woman has.
-If a woman has gone 12 months without a period, she has gone through menopause.
-Her life after that 12 months is considered postmenopausal.
+In contrast, menopause is marked by the final period a woman has.
+If a person with a uterus has gone 12 months without a period they have gone through menopause.
+Their life after that 12 months is considered postmenopausal.

 What are the symptoms of perimenopause?

 Sometimes, the symptoms of perimenopause can cause significant problems in day-to-day functioning.
-Fortunately, women can find relief from these symptoms with hormone replacement therapies and hormonal birth control.
+Fortunately, there are various treatments that can be implemented to help provide some relief.

-When should a woman see her doctor about perimenopausal symptoms?
+When should you see a doctor about perimenopausal symptoms?

 - Very heavy periods with blood clots.